-A while ago I was in a pub garden watching a little boy of about three trying to play Aunt Sally - a game rather like skittles which is popular in our bit of Oxfordshire.
+A week or so ago I was in a pub garden watching a little boy of about three trying to play Aunt Sally - a game rather like skittles which is popular in our bit of Oxfordshire.
 He was having difficulty, but eventually succeeded in hurling the heavy wooden baton (which is used instead of a ball) down the alley at the Sally, which is a single white skittle, and knocked her down.
 In great delight he went running back to his family chanting, ‘Easy peazy lemon squeezy, easy peazy lemon squeezy!’

-I was smiling and thinking to myself how much young children love rhymes and rhythms and wordplay.
+I was smiling and thinking to myself how much young children love rhymes and rhythms and word-play.
 Many of them, in junior school, are natural poets.
 You’d think it would be dead easy to make readers out of them.
 What happens to the simple joys of having fun with words?

 My mother, your mother, lives across the street.